-- Must have completed all major requirements.
-Any exceptions to this policy must be approved by the major department. - 2.
-Must have at least a 2.50 overall average at the time that the student teaching semester begins. - Must have been admitted to the teacher education program, and completed the teacher education curriculum. - Must expect to spend the required time in off-campus schools designated by the Director of Educational Field Experiences.
+- 1. Must have completed all major requirements.
+Any exceptions to this policy must be approved by the - 2.
+Must have at least a 2.50 degree program GPA at the time that the student teaching semester begins. - 3.
+Must have been admitted to the teacher education program, and completed the teacher education - 4.
+Must expect to spend a full semester in off-campus schools designated by the Director of Educational Field Experiences.